Clean Language: David Grove Questioning Method

 Clean Language brings thoughts we have not been conscious of into our awareness, where they can be shared and enjoyed - and understood.

-Metaphors are doors to deeper understanding - of self and others.
-Clean Language provides the key for unlocking the metaphors.
+Metaphors are doors to a deeper understanding - of self and others.
+Clean Language provides the key to unlocking the metaphors.

 Clean Language techniques help to translate unconscious feelings into conscious awareness (for oneself and/or between people).